AdaCore/aws/docs/source/high_level_services.rst

 this initial handshake the socket is switching protocol from HTTP to the one called WebSocket protocol.

-It is not needed to know the protocol to use the WebSockets, AWS comes with some high level services on the server side and also on the client side.
+It is not necessary to know the protocol used is WebSockets, AWS comes with some high level services on the server side and also on the client side.

 .. _WebSockets_on_the_client: